Tell me more ×

 This approach can be easily adjusted to project management tasks.
 Actually many tasks Paul mentions are project management-related.

-Hi Pawel, thanks for that.
+• Hi Pawel, thanks for that.
 Have you tried anything like this, and if so, what did you learn?
 Was it helpful?
 My experience is that it's one thing to see a setup like this and another to actually use it.
-Many people I know who've set up personal Kanban boards end up letting them rot, so I'm curious about what works. – Lunivore May 3 '11 at 22:21
+Many people I know who've set up personal Kanban boards end up letting them rot, so I'm curious about what works.

-I haven't use Kanban on personal level, but I know Paul personally and this approach is working very well for him in practice. – Pawel Brodzinski May 4 '11 at 8:03
+• I haven't use Kanban on personal level, but I know Paul personally and this approach is working very well for him in practice.
+May 4, 2011 at 8:03

 Your Answer